gritzko/swarm-ron-docs/coin.md

 Any lies are seen as a fork in a peer's home log.
 The very existence of a cryptographically signed fork means a peer is either compromised or dishonest.

-A compromised client can not rewrite its past transactions, because that ops will be rejected by its home peer.
+A compromised client can not rewrite its past ops or inject backdated ops; such a behavior is rejected by peers.
-A client/per can not emit a new op with a lower timestamp than it already emitted before.
 A compromised peer can not rollback its past transactions on two reasons:
 * they must be signed by the client who made the payment first,
-* once an op is propagated, it can not be rewritten retro-actively (see the split-coin section).
+* once an op is propagated, it can not be rewritten retro-actively, as peers stick with the version that arrives first (see the split-coin section).

 [git-merkle]: https://news.ycombinator.com/item?id=9436847